PLSQL-Capstone-Projects-AUCA-2024/Thur_Eagles_GreenlifeAgricultureManagementSystem/Triggers, Cursors, Attributes and function, Package and Auditing.md

 END FarmManagement;
 /
 ````
-### Encapsulation: Groups related logic to improve readability and security.
+#### Encapsulation: Groups related logic to improve readability and security.
-### Reusability: Procedures and functions can be reused across multiple modules.
+#### Reusability: Procedures and functions can be reused across multiple modules.
-### Modularity: Simplifies debugging and maintenance.
+#### Modularity: Simplifies debugging and maintenance.

 ## 5. Auditing
-### Auditing Changes to Workforce Table
-### This trigger logs changes to the Workforce table, including updates and deletions.
+##### This trigger logs changes to the Workforce table, including updates and deletions.
 ```sql
 CREATE OR REPLACE TRIGGER WorkforceAudit
 AFTER UPDATE OR DELETE ON Workforce